julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-men-old-world.md

 ## Frequently Asked Questions About Fertility Herbs for Men

 ### **What herbs increase male fertility naturally?**
-Traditional herbs include Tribulus, ginseng, fenugreek, nettle root, pine pollen, and horny goat weed—used historically to support vitality, circulation, drive, and stamina.
+Traditional herbs include Tribulus, ginseng, fenugreek, nettle root, pine pollen, and horny goat weed, which were used historically to support vitality, circulation, drive, and stamina.

 ### **Do fertility herbs really help men?**
 Old European herbalism used these herbs to enhance vigor, libido, blood flow, and energy—factors believed to support male reproductive health.